openbridge/ob_proftpd_autoban/README.md

 <h1>Proftpd Autoban</h1>

 The purpose of this application is to detect malicious login attempts and ban them.
 This is similar to what Fail2Ban accomplishes.
 However, Fail2Ban was not working as expected in a Docker context.
+This was largely due to the fact Fail2ban wants to run on the host, not inside a container, where it has access to different parts of the networking stack like Iptables.
+This not to say Fail2Ban can't work, it was simply quicker to create this application.
 The application, while lightweight, gets the job done.
-Also, I wanted something simple and be able to work with the Proftpd mod_wrap2 module.
+Also, I wanted something that was able to work with the Proftpd mod_wrap2 module.

 Proftpd: <url>http://www.proftpd.org/</url><br>
 Proftpd mod_wrap2: <url>http://www.proftpd.org/docs/contrib/mod_wrap2.html</url><br>